ultimatecoder/ultimatecoder.github.io/_posts/2017-07-21-pydelhi-conf-2017-a-beautiful-conference-happend-at-new-delhi-india.md

 * [**Concurrency in Python 3.0 world - Oh my! by Mr.Anand Pillai:**](
   https://youtu.be/QCZ31d9dqF4?list=PL3Aq1JLV2oFZFzSGsDUcc6BieBEvUDzJg)
   [Mr.Pillai][mr_anand] is well experienced in programming using Python language.
-I like getting his advises on various programming topics.
+I like getting his advices on various programming topics.
 He explained how [async][async] IO can be leveraged to boost your programs.
-I got few correct references on understanding latest API of [async][async] library.
+I got few correct references on understanding latest API of the [async][async] library.

 * [**Property based testing 101 by Aniket